Empia/api/docs/configuration.md

 #### app

-Specifies application-specific settings, such as `name`.
+Application-specific settings, such as `name`.

 ```
 "app": {